-In recognition that preparation includes repentance, the color associated with Advent in the Church was purple.
+In recognition that preparation for Christmas includes repentance, the color associated with Advent in the Church was purple.
 It was the same color that we use for Lent.
 However, about 50 years ago, it was thought that maybe Advent was too much like Lent so the focus shifted a little.
 Repentance is still important but now we want to concentrate a little more on the idea of hope.
 To help us recognize this shift, the color of Advent in the Church is now blue.

 Advent is a season of the Church Year when we can pull everything together in one nice package.
 It includes the Old Testament.
 The time of the Old Testament was an extended period of preparation for the long-awaited Kingdom of God!
+It was a very long Advent Season.
 It included calls for repentance and prophecies of the coming savior.
 It was a time of anticipation filled with hope.
-Advent is a time for us to reflect on all these themes in the Old Testament.
+Advent is a time for us to reflect on all of those themes from the Old Testament.